A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Results and Discussion

-The results are shown in Table \ref{tab2}.
-Firstly, by comparing the \textit{Variant a, b} with \textit{Variant c}, we notice a decrease in depression detection accuracy on both datasets without CGNN or IGNN.
+The results are presented in Table~\ref{tab:ablation}.
+First, by comparing \textit{Variant a, b} with \textit{Variant c}, we notice a decrease in depression detection accuracy on both datasets without CGNN or IGNN.
 This leads us to conclude that CGNN and IGNN together improve the accuracy of depression detection.
-Secondly, Comparing the \textit{Variant c} with our model reveals that GPUM module effectively aids in extracting hierarchical information, thereby improving depression detection accuracy.
-Additionally, by comparing the \textit{Variant d, e} with our model, we infer that integrating GPUM with the IGNN yields the best performance.
-This proves that hierarchical information based on individualized graph connections is more discriminative.
-In summary, the ablation study demonstrates the effectiveness of each key component in our model.
+Second, comparing the \textit{Variant c} with our model reveals that CB-HIE module effectively aids in extracting hierarchical information, thereby improving depression detection accuracy.
+Additionally, by comparing the \textit{Variant d, e, f} with our model, we infer that constructing individualized region-level graph based on IGNN features, with the CGNN features serving as the input of gating mechanism, yields the best performance.
+In summary, the experiment demonstrates the effectiveness of each key component in HybGNN.